 Over the past 20 years, many of the state's mathematics teachers have benefited from professional development opportunities provided by Math in the Middle, Primarily Math, Nebraska Algebra and the New Teacher Network, all of which were funded by the National Science Foundation with support from Nebraska and teachers' own school districts.

-Through the NebraskaMATH grant and the new NebraskaNOYCE grant, even more Nebraska math teachers will have the opportunity to take graduate courses at no cost to them.
-Despite these wonderful opportunities, it is clear that many more teachers want similar opportunities for graduate education but, in these difficult economic times, the cost of education can be a significant barrier to teachers.
+Through the NebraskaMATH grant, the NebraskaNOYCE grant and the Sherwood-Lozier Fellowships donated to Omaha Public Schools teachers, even more Nebraska math teachers have had the opportunity to take graduate courses at no cost to them.
+It is clear that many more teachers want similar opportunities for graduate education but, in these difficult economic times and, as grants end, the cost of education can be a significant barrier to teachers.

 We invite teachers, school administrators, parents, and other Nebraska citizens to assist us in providing these opportunities for teachers.
 Most of us who love mathematics can remember a math teacher who was especially inspiring.
 We believe it is important to provide Nebraska math teachers with continued opportunities for professional growth.
 In turn, great teachers will inspire their students to learn — and love — mathematics.